IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 ### Install

 * In the `Local Fabric Ops` section near the bottom, click on `Install`.
 You will see a pop-up similar to the graphic below.
-Select `peer0.org1.example.com`

 <p align="center">
   <img src="doc-images/InstallOnPeer.png">